Kitchen trends 2018 – stunning and surprising new looks for the new year

 So Christmas is over.
 How was it for you?
 Hopefully, your kitchen stood up to the task of cooking a full-on turkey dinner… but if not, maybe you’ve got a makeover on your mind.
 Perhaps you’d love an island, or a bigger cooker, or a new colour scheme.
 Or are you after some inspiration?
 If so, you’ve come to the right place.

-We asked our friends at leading retailers B&Q and Magnet, and the in-the-know peeps at Pinterest, for their thoughts. plus we’ve thrown in a few hot trends of our own.
+We asked our friends at leading retailers, and the in-the-know peeps at Pinterest, for their thoughts.
+Plus we’ve thrown in a few hot trends of our own.

-More New Year predictions: Bathroom trends 2018 – the best new looks for your space
+More predictions: Bathroom trends 2018 – the best new looks for your space

 No, you really did read that right.
 Unicorn-themed homeware flew off the shelves in 2017, but now these winged creatures are inspiring our fantasy kitchens.